ggeerraarrdd/lafs-dev/README.md

 _LAFSCMS_ is the companion content management system (CMS) for the _Landscape Architecture Film Series_ [website](https://l-a-f-s.org/).
 Currently in alpha, the plan is to merge the beta version with the [film series repo](https://github.com/ggeerraarrdd/film-series).

-Just like any real-world organization, student-run organizations such as a film series experience knowledge loss when their membership graduate.
-Unless there is a knowledge transfer process, that loss may lead to technical resources being underutilized or altogether becoming inactive.
-Alternative resources and processes always exist, but they either must be created from scratch, requiring non-zero time and resources, or are imperfect substitutes.
-If existing resources do the job perfectly fine, why go through all that effort?
+Just like any real-world organization, student-run organizations such as a film series experience knowledge loss when their members graduate.
+Without a knowledge transfer process, this loss can lead to technical resources being underutilized or becoming inactive.
+While alternative resources and processes may exist, they either need to be created from scratch, requiring significant time and resources, or are imperfect substitutes.
+If existing resources work perfectly fine, why go through all that effort?

-_LAFSCMS_ was developed to address that issue of knowledge loss by providing a CMS accessed through a user-friendly web interface to manage content and users.
+_LAFSCMS_ was developed to address this issue of knowledge loss by providing a CMS with a user-friendly web interface to manage content and users efficiently.

 ![LAFSCMS](docs/images/lafscms_1.png)